Skip to content

 Planning Your Visit

-If you want to see Santa Fe from above, Cross of the Martyrs is absolutely essential!
+If you want to see Santa Fe from above, go to the Cross of the Martyrs.

-This 25-foot cross commemorates Franciscan missionaries killed back in 1680 and sits on this hill with the most incredible view of the whole city.
+This 25-foot cross commemorates Franciscan missionaries killed during the Pueblo Revolt of 1680 and sits on a hill overlooking the city.

 Sunset in Santa Fe at Cross of the Martyrs - the magic of the moment